CMMS: Definition, Benefits, and How It Works

 • Underestimating data cleanup: Dirty or incomplete data will lead to poor results.
 Dedicate time and resources to get this right.

-• Insufficient training: Adoption stalls when users aren’t confident.
+• Insufficient training: Adoption stalls when users are not confident.
 Create a support system and ongoing learning opportunities.

 • Overloading the system from day one: Start with core functionalities.
 Once users are comfortable, expand gradually to advanced features.